victorminerva/cadastro-api/README.md

 # Cadastro API

-This project will provide services for registering people.
+This project will provide services RESTFUL for registering people.
+Using the Spring, Hibernate, JPA and Jersey frameworks.

 ## Getting Started